truenas/middleware/docs/userguide/index.rst

 **Rollback Snapshot:** a pop-up message will ask if you are sure that you want to rollback to this snapshot state.
 If you click Yes, any files that have changed since the snapshot was taken will be reverted back to their state at the time of the snapshot.

-**NOTE:** rollback is a potentially dangerous operation and will cause any configured replication tasks to fail as the replication system uses the existing snapshot when doing an incremental backup.
+.. note:: rollback is a potentially dangerous operation and will cause any configured replication tasks to fail as the replication system uses the existing snapshot when doing an incremental backup.
 If you do need to restore the data within a snapshot, the recommended steps are:

 #.
 Clone the desired snapshot.